But when ye pray, use not vain repetitions, as the heathen do: for they think that they shall be heard for their much speaking.Matthew 6:7 (KJV)

 Howbeit when he, the Spirit of truth, is come, he will guide you into all truth: for he shall not speak of himself; but whatsoever he shall hear, that shall he speak: and he will shew you things to come.John 16:13 (KJV)

-How often do we perform rituals in our long prayers without sincerity; prayers that are rooted in nothing as we are in no way trying to keep the laws of the The name of the living God (the one true God).
-His name is pronounced YAHUAH (Yah-OO'-ah).
-His name is spelt with four Hebrew letters, written from right to left: yod, heh, vav, heh.
-This is often referred to as the Tetragrammaton (meaning "four letters") and is commonly written in English letters as YHWH.....
+How often do we perform rituals in our long prayers without sincerity; prayers that are rooted in nothing as we are in no way trying to keep the laws of The one who created the world created everything and exercises dominion overall.
+Used regarding the Hebrew word Elohim.
+More....
 We often perform actions of praying multiple times a day, at the same times but without any desire to seek the creator, but rather to please a religion.
-These actions, in no way, are what the A name used for Yahuah. wants from us and in no way connects us to him.
+These actions, in no way, are what the A name used for God.
+More... wants from us and in no way connects us to him.

-Earnestly seek Elohim is the only way.
+Earnestly seeking God is the only way.
 Through searching for him, the The Spirit that was sent to us to lead us into all truths, speaking to us the things of our Abba.
-The role of the Holy Spirit is to speak to us through the Bible.
-The Holy Spirit helps us to understand what we read.
-And later, in many situations, the Holy Spirit will teach us and give us light,... will guide you into the truth, and then you will come to him in sincerity while seeking his righteousness through obedience.
+The role of the Holy Spirit is to speak to us and guide us.
+Through the scriptures, dreams and life experiences will he guide us.
+More... will guide you into the truth, and then you will come to him in sincerity while seeking his righteousness through obedience.